Hindrnaces to relaxation & calm are opportunites for insight.

 11) Anticipation of Pleasure: Desire for pleasurable states.

-Anticipation of Pleasure refers to the subtle excitement that arises within the mind as it starts to glimpse and 'look forward to' the possibility of blissful pleasure.
-Anticipation calms with repeated exposure to the pleasure that arises at access concentration until the mind is no longer excited by it.
+Anticipation of Pleasure refers to the subtle excitement that arises within the mind as it starts to glimpse and 'look forward to' the possibility of blissful pleasant feeling.
+Anticipation calms with repeated exposure to the pleasantness that arises at access concentration until the mind is no longer excited by it.
 Anticipation is weakened by refining contentment in all aspects of your life and developing a heart connection (saddha) with the meditation path and practice.

 ......................................................